-- Even when you reach full retirement age (varies between 65 – 67 years of age based on your birth year), your benefits can be taxed if you continue to earn money and exceed social security earnings limits.
+- One common question among senior taxpayers is, do seniors pay taxes on Social Security income?
+In other words, are Social Security benefits taxed after age 66?
+Keep in mind that, even when you reach full retirement age (varies between 65 – 67 years of age based on your birth year), your benefits can be taxed if you continue to earn money and exceed social security earnings limits.

 - Rather than pay taxes you owe on benefits when you file your tax return, you can set up quarterly tax payments with the IRS or arrange to have payments deducted from your social security deposit.

-- To reduce the amount of federal tax you owe on social security taxable income, it’s important to take as many legitimate common tax reductions for your business as possible.
+- If you are wondering “How can I avoid paying taxes on Social Security?”, the truth is it’s always your responsibility as a taxpayer to comply with the taxes.
+Still, there are ways to reduce the amount of federal tax you owe on social security taxable income.
+It’s important to take as many legitimate common tax reductions for your business as possible.
 Likewise, by knowing which deductions you can use, you maximize business profits.

 - If you have a Roth IRA retirement account, you can make distributions and the income doesn’t affect your social security benefits.
 That’s because Roth IRAs aren’t taxable income since contributions are taxed when funding the Roth account.
 Even if you own a traditional IRA, it’s possible to convert that account to a Roth IRA to maximize social security benefits.

 - If you need to supplement your income, try to limit your earnings to stay below the taxable thresholds.